simplifyme7/Simply/README.md

 1. Edit the `.env` file and fill in the following values

 - `DISCORD_BOT_TOKEN`: Your Discord bot token.
 - `GOOGLE_AI_KEY`: Your Google AI API key.
-Google API Key can be acquired from https://makersuite.google.com/
+Google API Key can be acquired from [Google AI Studio](https://aistudio.google.com/app/apikey).
 - `MAX_HISTORY`: The maximum number of messages to retain in history for each user.
 0 will disable history
 - `TEST_CHANNEL`: The name of the channel where you would like to test Simply.
 (Optional)
 - `PUBLIC_CHANNEL`: The name of the channel where you would like everyone to use Simply.